gbalaji27/PA3IntialBot/README.md

 **My Observation:**
 BaluBot performs significantly better than the ZeroBot in most of the maps.
 My Bot struggles in a few maps where the maps are much more difficult than the traditional maps like 16x16.

+---

+## Worker Management System ( PA6 Tournament )

+### Overview

+This system manages workers in a simulation environment, differentiating roles among harvesters, builders, and defenders.
+It's inspired by Damon's Bot on GitHub, and focuses on efficiently allocating tasks based on the current needs and strategic situation.

+### Priorities

+#### Attack Priority
+Workers prioritize attacking under the following conditions:
+- Enemy within attack range.
+- No available harvesters or bases.

+#### Harvesting Priority
+Harvesting is prioritized when:
+- There are resources to be gathered.
+- The number of harvesters is below the required threshold.

+#### Building Priority
+Building is prioritized under conditions such as:
+- Sufficient resources and no ongoing construction.
+- No enemy presence within a critical range.

+#### Defending Priority
+Defending is the fallback priority when other conditions are not met.

+### Functionality

+- **Harvest Assignment**: Workers suitable for harvesting are assigned based on need and capability.
+- **Defense Assignment**: Workers are reassigned to defense roles if attack conditions are met.
+- **Building Assignment**: Builders are directed to construct structures based on strategic needs and resource availability.

+### Usage

+- **Input Requirements**: Information about each worker’s capabilities and current

+ status.
+- **Output**: Task assignments and possible notifications for monitoring purposes.

+---

+**NOTE : My BaluBot is inspired by DameBot ( Damon's Bot ) with my idea of Worker Management System and implementations that I mentioned above for the Final Tournament.**